stuartcrobinson/meilisearch/sis_guide.md

 4.  **Use `?` for Propagation**: Use the `?` operator within the processing logic to propagate errors cleanly up to the point where they are caught and recorded in the task.

 5.  **Minimize New Error Types**: Avoid creating entirely new Error enums unless the snapshot logic becomes significantly complex and warrants its own error domain.
 Stick to adding variants to `index_scheduler::Error` to reduce boilerplate and potential conflicts.

+## 5. Development Workflow Notes

+### *SEARCH/REPLACE block* Rules:

+Use the standard `SEARCH/REPLACE` block format for all code changes.
+Provide the full file path.

+**Crucially**: The `SEARCH` section must *exactly match* the existing file content, character for character, including all whitespace, comments, indentation, docstrings, etc. This is the most common cause of patch failures.

+Keep blocks concise, focusing on the changed lines plus minimal context for uniqueness.
+Only propose edits for files added to the chat.
+Use shell commands for file operations or running tests.